uhub/awesome-chatgpt/README.md

 * [abinthomasonline/repo2txt](https://github.com/abinthomasonline/repo2txt) - Web-based tool converts GitHub repository contents into a single formatted text file
 * [RomanHotsiy/commitgpt](https://github.com/RomanHotsiy/commitgpt) - Automatically generate commit messages using ChatGPT
 * [adrianhajdin/threads](https://github.com/adrianhajdin/threads) - Develop Threads, Next.js 13 app that skyrocketed to 100 million sign-ups in less than 5 days, and dethroned giants like Twitter, ChatGPT, and TikTok to become the fastest-growing app ever!
-* [oxylabs/chatgpt-scraper](https://github.com/oxylabs/chatgpt-scraper) - Easily collect responses from ChatGPT scraper by providing a prompt along with valid Web Scraper API credentials.
 * [travistangvh/ChatGPT-Data-Science-Prompts](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of 60 useful data science prompts for ChatGPT
 * [icereed/paperless-gpt](https://github.com/icereed/paperless-gpt) - Use LLMs and LLM Vision (OCR) to handle paperless-ngx - Document Digitalization powered by AI
+* [sobelio/llm-chain](https://github.com/sobelio/llm-chain) - `llm-chain` is a powerful rust crate for building chains in large language models allowing you to summarise text and complete complex tasks
 * [Frrrrrrrrank/auto_job__find__chatgpt__rpa](https://github.com/Frrrrrrrrank/auto_job__find__chatgpt__rpa) - This is a tool used to automatically generate a cover letter using chatgpt based on your resume and job description and send messages to bosses in China.
-* [sobelio/llm-chain](https://github.com/sobelio/llm-chain) - `llm-chain` is a powerful rust crate for building chains in large language models allowing you to summarise text and complete complex tasks
 * [julien040/anyquery](https://github.com/julien040/anyquery) - Query anything (GitHub, Notion, +40 more) with SQL and let LLMs (ChatGPT, Claude) connect to using MCP
 * [supermemoryai/supermemory-mcp](https://github.com/supermemoryai/supermemory-mcp) - Your memories are in ChatGPT...
 But nowhere else.
 Universal Memory MCP makes your memories available to every single LLM.
 No logins or paywall.
 One command to set it up.
 * [steedos/steedos-platform](https://github.com/steedos/steedos-platform) - Steedos is an open-source alternative to Salesforce Enterprise Low-Code Platform. 🤖 🎨 🚀
-* [Farama-Foundation/chatarena](https://github.com/Farama-Foundation/chatarena) - ChatArena (or Chat Arena) is a Multi-Agent Language Game Environments for LLMs.
-The goal is to develop communication and collaboration capabilities of AIs.
 * [Anil-matcha/ChatPDF](https://github.com/Anil-matcha/ChatPDF) - Chat with any PDF.
 Easily upload the PDF documents you'd like to chat with.
 Instant answers.
 Ask questions, extract information, and summarize documents with AI.
 Sources included.
+* [Farama-Foundation/chatarena](https://github.com/Farama-Foundation/chatarena) - ChatArena (or Chat Arena) is a Multi-Agent Language Game Environments for LLMs.
+The goal is to develop communication and collaboration capabilities of AIs.
 * [wwbin2017/bailing](https://github.com/wwbin2017/bailing) - 百聆 是一个类似GPT-4o的语音对话机器人，通过ASR+LLM+TTS实现，集成DeepSeek R1等优秀大模型，时延低至800ms，Mac等低配置也可运行，支持打断
 * [finic-ai/rag-stack](https://github.com/finic-ai/rag-stack) - 🤖 Deploy a private ChatGPT alternative hosted within your VPC. 🔮 Connect it to your organization's knowledge base and use it as a corporate oracle.
 Supports open-source LLMs like Llama 2, Falcon, and GPT4All.
 * [Anil-matcha/Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - Custom GPT Store - A collection of major GPTS available in public